mist64/cbmbus_doc/4 Standard Serial.md

 The timing of the CPU-side of the original protocol was very relaxed.
 Timeouts were on the order of hundreds of µs.

+This design never shipped though.

 #### VIC-20

 Unfortunately, the Commodore engineers did not account for a bug in the 6522 shift register that was already documented[^5] by the time the Serial Bus was designed.
-In the last minute, they increased the hold times to 20 µs, which allowed them to implement the otherwise unchanged protocol in software both in the VIC-20 and the 1540.
+At the last minute, they increased the hold times to 20 µs, which allowed them to implement the otherwise unchanged protocol in software both in the VIC-20 and the 1540.
 This reduced the theoretical throughput to 2 KB/sec.

 The fact that it was now a pure software protocol also changed the quality of the timing constraints: While the protocol was originally designed to allow any participant to stall in most states, and to only require relatively relaxed timing, the critical byte transmission window now requires the CPU to commit to being undisturbed for 20 µs × 2 × 8 = 320 µs.

 #### C64

-While the C64 contained a 6526 CIA I/O controller that had a working shift register, Commodore did not enable it for hardware-supported byte transfers, since the accompanying disk drive, the 1541, was not planned to be updated from the buggy 6522.
+While the Commodore 64, which was the successor to the VIC-20, contained a 6526 CIA I/O controller that had a working shift register, Commodore did not enable it for hardware-supported byte transfers, since the accompanying disk drive, the 1541, was not planned to be updated from the buggy 6522 VIA.

-TO make matter worse, the system architecture of the Commodore 64, which was the successor to the VIC-20, had the video chip halt the CPU for about 40 µs every ~500 µs, which would make it likely for the CPU to miss the 20 µs window in which a bit was valid.
+To make matter worse, the system architecture of the C64 had the video chip halt the CPU for about 40 µs every ~500 µs, which would make it likely for the CPU to miss the 20 µs window in which a bit was valid.
 The Commodore engineers decided not to turn off the display during Serial Bus operations (to disable video DMA), as it is done for tape access.

 In theory, it would be possible to fit the 320 µs to transmit a byte within the predictable 500 µs window between DMAs, but it is the sender that decides when to start the transmission of a byte and controls the actual transmission speed.

 So the specification of the protocol was _changed_ to increase the hold time by 40 µs, to 60 µs – but only in some cases: It was acknowledged that computers like the C64 might need more time to see a bit on the bus, but devices were still required to make the 20 µs window.
 Therefore, all devices use 60 µs hold times when sending data, but controllers can use 20 µs[^6].
 This reduces the theoretical throughput from devices to controllers to below 1 KB/sec.

 In practice, the Serial Bus implementation in the system software of the VIC-20 was still standards compliant.
 The 1540 disk drive was updated as the 1541 with the new (slower) timing, but an option to change the bus speed to VIC-20 mode ([Commodore DOS](https://www.pagetable.com/?p=1038) command "`UI-`").
+Printers and plotters designed for the VIC-20 did not have to be updated to work with the C64, because they only received data and never sent any.

 ### SRQ